How to Choose a Counsellor in the Lower Mainland

 - 4 min read

-Deciding on a counsellor can be one of the most personal choices that you can make for yourself.
-Ideally, therapy is supposed to be a safe and transformative environment.
-However, if the fit isn't right, it might leave you feeling stuck, unseen, or even cautious about returning.
+Deciding on a counsellor can be one of the most personal choices you make for yourself.
+Ideally, therapy should be a safe and transformative environment.
+However, if the fit isn't right, you might feel stuck, unseen, or even hesitant to return.

-With hundreds of counsellors in the lower mainland to choose from, this decision can quickly become overwhelming and make it difficult to know where to begin.
+With hundreds of counsellors in the lower mainland, this decision can quickly become overwhelming.
+It can make it difficult to know where to begin.

-Here are some key factors to consider when you are starting out on your journey to choose a counsellor:
+Here are some key factors to consider when starting your journey to choose a counsellor:

 1. Consider Qualifications and Registration

-When exploring a therapists credentials, check that they are certified.
-Given that BC is not currently regulated, anyone can call themselves a counselling therapist with minimal training.
+When exploring a therapist's credentials, check that they are certified.
+In BC, anyone can call themselves a counselling therapist with minimal training.
+This is concerning, as it can impact your healing journey.

-In BC, counselling professionals have various types of educational and professional backgrounds.
-The following designations all require that a therapist have at least a Masters Degree in counselling or a related field:
+In BC, counselling professionals have various educational and professional backgrounds.
+The following designations require at least a Master's Degree in counselling or a related field:

-Registered Clinical Counsellor (RCC) — Members of the BC Association of Clinical Counsellors (BCACC), have obtained a master’s level in counselling psychology or a related field.
+Registered Clinical Counsellor (RCC) — Members of the BC Association of Clinical Counsellors (BCACC) must have a master’s level in counselling psychology or a related field.

-Canadian Certified Counsellor (CCC) — Certified through the Canadian Counselling and Psychotherapy Association (CCPA), have obtained a master's level in counselling psychology or a related field.
+Canadian Certified Counsellor (CCC) — Certified through the Canadian Counselling and Psychotherapy Association (CCPA), they also require a master's level in counselling psychology or a related field.

-Registered Psychologist (RPsych) — Regulated by the College of Psychologists of BC, typically with a doctoral degree and extensive assessment and research training.
+Registered Psychologist (RPsych) — Regulated by the College of Psychologists of BC, these professionals typically hold a doctoral degree and have extensive assessment and research training.

-Ensure your counsellor’s credentials can be verified and that they belong to a professional body, as this can help ensure a commitment to ethical practice and accountability.
+Make sure your counsellor’s credentials can be verified.
+Belonging to a professional body ensures a commitment to ethical practice and accountability.

 2. Look for a Therapeutic Approach That Fits You

-Many different therapists operate out of different frameworks, so it is helpful to find an approach that resonates with what you're looking for help with.
-All of these approaches require additional training beyond the counsellor's Masters Degree.
+Many therapists operate from different frameworks.
+It’s helpful to find an approach that resonates with your needs.
+Each of these approaches requires additional training beyond the counsellor's Master's Degree.
 Some common approaches include:

 Internal Family Systems (IFS) — A compassionate, experiential approach that helps you understand and heal inner emotional conflicts or stuck issues.

-Somatic and Trauma-Informed Therapies - Helps individuals develop body awareness and nervous system regulation as well as recognizing and helping change the impact of traumatic events on the body system.
+Somatic and Trauma-Informed Therapies — These help individuals develop body awareness and nervous system regulation while recognizing and changing the impact of traumatic events on the body.

-Eye Movement Desensitization and Reprocessing (EMDR) - An approach that uses bilateral stimulation and taps into the brain’s innate ability for healing to help reprocess trauma and memories so they don’t feel as emotionally charged.
+Eye Movement Desensitization and Reprocessing (EMDR) — This approach uses bilateral stimulation to help reprocess trauma and memories, reducing their emotional charge.

-Emotion-Focused Therapy (EFT) - Supports deeper emotional understanding and connection within identified patterns, often used for either individuals or couples.
+Emotion-Focused Therapy (EFT) — This supports deeper emotional understanding and connection within identified patterns, often used for individuals or couples.

 Direct Neurofeedback — A brain/body-based approach that uses gentle, real-time feedback to help the brain reset from stuck or intrusive patterns.

-While this list is by no means extensive, it is important to note that many counsellors use several different approaches and may draw upon a combination of modalities to ensure an fit for your needs.
+While this list is not exhaustive, many counsellors use several approaches.
+They may draw upon a combination of modalities to ensure a fit for your needs.

-You don’t need to know all the ins and outs of every modality, but it is worth having a basic understanding of what each approach entails.
-If you don’t know, ask your counsellor about how they work and what modalities/frameworks inform their approach.
+You don’t need to know every detail of each modality, but having a basic understanding is helpful.
+If you’re unsure, ask your counsellor how they work and what modalities inform their approach.

 3. Prioritize Fit and Connection

-Time and time again, research has shown that the therapeutic relationship—aka: The sense of trust, safety, and connection with your counsellor—is one of the best predictors of positive outcomes in therapy.
+Research shows that the therapeutic relationship—the sense of trust, safety, and connection with your counsellor—is one of the best predictors of positive outcomes in therapy.

-When you make first contact with a counsellor, try asking yourself:
+When you first contact a counsellor, ask yourself:

 Do I feel heard and understood?

-Do I see a future where I could more deeply open up to this person over time?
+Can I envision opening up to this person over time?

-Do they listen with spirit of curiosity rather than from a place of judgment or advice-giving?
+Do they listen with curiosity rather than judgment?

-Many counsellors, including those at Revive Counselling, provide opportunities for free or low-cost initial contact or consultation to help you figure out if they are the right fit for you before committing to ongoing sessions.
+Many counsellors, including those at Revive Counselling, offer free or low-cost initial consultations.
+This helps you determine if they are the right fit before committing to ongoing sessions.

 4. Consider Location and Accessibility

-If you have been looking for a counsellor in the Lower Mainland, you already know that there are many excellent options throughout our community in Maple Ridge, Langley, Abbotsford, Vancouver and beyond.
+If you’re looking for a counsellor in the Lower Mainland, you know there are many excellent options in Maple Ridge, Langley, Abbotsford, Vancouver, and beyond.

-At Revive Counselling and Neurofeedback, we offer both in-person counselling (in our Maple Ridge and Fort Langley offices) and online/virtual therapy options.
-It is important to find something that works best for your schedule and availability, as well as determining what format allows you to feel the most comfortable.
+At Revive Counselling and Neurofeedback, we offer both in-person counselling (in our Maple Ridge and Fort Langley offices) and online therapy options.
+It’s essential to find a format that works best for your schedule and makes you feel comfortable.

 5. Think About Specializations and Experience

-Many counsellors have specific areas of expertise or interest and have devoted their time to obtaining extra expertise or education in, such as:
+Many counsellors have specific areas of expertise or interest.
+They may have devoted time to obtaining extra training in areas such as:

 Anxiety, depression, and trauma